 In my opinion, everyone needs a support network.
 I have a great family who are very supportive, a fantastic set of friends and a wonderful husband.
 But not all are so lucky.

 A lot of ladies who I work with suffer from low self-esteem and anxiety.
 Some of who are on medication for depression and have come to me for help.

 I see myself in some of them, the need for approval through changing the way they look to the statuses they share on Social Media.

 But it’s not all bad!

 Through exercise and attending classes, a lot of these wonderful women are now good friends.
-They socialise together, they support one another – They recognise the signs in themselves and in others when things are getting to them and they reach out!
+They socialise together and they support one another!
+They recognise the signs in themselves, and others and when things are getting to them, they reach out!

 Mel is a Personal Trainer, Fitness Tutor and Blogger, she is passionate about what she does and her blogs represent her opinion (and she is pretty opinionated!).